 A Curious Encounter

 At the foot of the cuesta we struck off to the northwest down a ridge.
 Out in the valley in front of us we could see a clearly marked road or trail bearing more northerly than our route.
 We speculated about it but decided it was headed too far north.
 That proved to be a mistake as we learned later.
 Soon the ground became fairly level at 1500 feel below San Venancio summit, where we intersected a well -maintained auto road.
 According It, Howard Gulick's notes, that should have led to Rancho Candelaria.
 His version of' El Camino Real continued over a ridge from there to a place called Santa Cruz, where Father Serra had arrived at midday from Guadalupe.
 We followed the road and soon passed a left turnoff to a rancho called Las Higueras.
-On the slope of the sierra above the ranch we could see the reason for the name, There was an obvious source of water and a number of large trees, including several of the giant zalates.
+On the slope of the sierra above the ranch we could see the reason for the name, There was an obvious source of water and a number of large trees, including several of the giant zalates.…Once we were under way again we faced a formidable obstacle, Cuesta de Candelaria.
+It was the twin of the Cuesta de los Angeles for steepness and difficulty and required an hour and a half to negotiate its thousand fed.
+As we made the harrowing ascent I realized how much I had learned and how much I had come to trust mule's agility and good sense.

 One thing puzzled us.
 Since leaving the foot of San Venancio we had not seen any good showings of the old road.
 We had assumed that the auto road overlaid part of it, but now that we had left it behind there was still no sign.
 Not once on the cuesta nor indeed at the top did we see a sign that we could interpret as El Camino Real.
 The only explanation we could find was that the road we had seen going farther north was the correct trail.